-For five decades, LDF’s widely recognized and historic efforts to end segregation has been complemented by its scholarship program.
-As we celebrate the 50th anniversary of the Herbert Lehman Education Fund in 2014, we look back at how an initial grant of $60,000 from the family of former United States Senator Herbert Lehman helped fuel LDF’s unique vision to make real the educational opportunities guaranteed to students of color by Brown v.
+For five decades, LDF’s widely recognized and historic efforts to end segregation have been complemented by its scholarship program.
+As we celebrated the 50th anniversary of the Herbert Lehman Education Fund in 2014, we looked back at how an initial grant of $60,000 from the family of former United States Senator Herbert Lehman helped fuel LDF’s unique vision to make real the educational opportunities guaranteed to students of color by Brown v.
 Board of Education .

 Eight years later, as a successor to the Fellowship Program, LDF incorporated the Earl Warren Legal Training Program (the “Warren Program”) to cultivate future generations of attorneys dedicated to civil rights and public interest work.
 Additionally, the Warren Program sought to provide financial assistance for African-American students pursuing legal careers.

 For over 50 years, LDF’s scholarship program has provided more than $5.5 million of financial support to over 1,950 students.
 It has supported numerous distinguished leaders, including Congressman James Clyburn, Congresswoman Sheila Jackson Lee, Marion Wright Edelman (Founder and President, Children's Defense Fund), the Honorable David Coar (United States District Judge for the Northern District of Illinois), and Nicole Austin-Hillery (Director and Counsel of the Brennan Center for Justice (D.C.)).
 The list continues to grow as LDF celebrates the recipients, supporters, and donors walking shoulder to shoulder to advance the mission of achieving racial justice, equality, and an inclusive society.